 Natasha Alphonse is a Seattle based multidisciplinary artist with a focus on pottery.
 Her Georgetown studio is lined with simple white and natural colored vessels in varying stages of the process - formation, firing, and glaze.
 As she throws clay onto her potters wheel, Natasha’s constant companion Olives, a charming Blue Heeler, runs past her feet.
 Her studio buzzes with activity as she creates her collections of glazed cups, plates, and bowls.
 The beauty of her work lies in its organic originality - simplicity in form, with colors derived from nature.
 She is fascinated with the visual experience of presenting food and the rituals in which we use functional items every day.

 Natasha derives inspiration from her roots in Ontario, Canada.
 She grew up as part of the Denesuline tribe, where fishing, eating caribou, and raising sled dogs were part of her daily ritual.
 With a background in drawing from the University of Alberta, ceramics came later, and very naturally, to Natasha.
 Her current focus is on creating small batch collections, commission work, and teaching classes in her studio.
-Natasha's work reminds us that the objects that fill our home don't define us, but they do stimulate creativity, productivity and affect our mood.
+Natasha's work reminds us that the objects that fill our home don't define us, but they do stimulate creativity and affect our mood.
 We will continue to surround ourselves with the beauty she creates.

 Photography by AJ Ragasa